-As the teacher introduces the lesson, they request learners to offer background information to determine prior knowledge or to give feedback on the lesson.
-The teacher will design the lesson from the feedback and determine best instructional strategies for learners at the extremes based on Universal Design for Learning.
+As the teacher introduces the lesson, they request students to offer background information to determine prior knowledge or to give feedback on the lesson.
+The teacher will design the lesson from the feedback and determine best instructional strategies for all the diverse students at the extremes based on Universal Design for Learning.

 Learners define their learning targets with the teacher, how they plan to meet learning goals and articulate how they will demonstrate mastery with evidence of learning.
-Learners take on more roles in decision making in the classroom and school, i.e. committees, clubs, student council, etc. Learner’s voice is encouraged because now they are more invested in how and what they learn.
-Each learner designs how they will meet their learning goals and showcases evidence of mastery.
+Learners take on more roles in decision making in the classroom and school, i.e. committees, clubs, student council, etc. The learner’s voice is encouraged because now they are more invested in how and what they learn.
+Each learner designs how they will meet their learning goals and demonstrates evidence of their learning.

 Learners contribute to the design of lessons and projects based on their interests and questions.
 You will see learners in multiple areas in the room working in pairs, small groups, one or two learners in a corner of the room, or a learner one-on-one with the teacher.
 Some learners are sharing information virtually.
 You may even notice a group where one learner is leading a brainstorming session with his or her peers using collaborative tools.
-The noise level changes and is beginning to sound like “controlled chaos.”
+The noise level changes and is beginning to sound more like a coffee shop with “controlled chaos.”
+You are now hearing an exciting buzz of voices from around the room.

 This is where learners take on a leadership role around their passions, interests, or what they want to do to make a difference.
+They believe in the cause which drives everything they are doing now.
 They self-direct their learning and take responsibility for the outcomes.
 The teacher takes on the role of advisor, providing feedback and any support needed in finding connections and resources to meet goals around what each learner believes is their purpose for learning.
 This is where learners are advocating for others and what they believe in.
 They now have agency.

 “Young people want to be heard.
 They have ideas and perspective on their lives and the world around them, and when their voice is incorporated in learning, good things happen.”
 [Source: McCarthy, John.
 Activating Student Voice Empowers Learning. p.65]